tromey/spidermonkey-unwinder/README.md

 * Filters and unwinders are registered globally; but when this is merged into SpiderMonkey we can fix that up

-* Need a way to detect the trampoline frames used to enter JIT code.
-  These are made by `generateEnterJIT`, and there seem to be just two:
-  `JitRuntime::enterJIT_` and `JitRuntime::enterBaselineJIT_`.

 * Need a way to compute the frame pointer for the newest JIT frame on the stack.
 We can maybe stash it in `JSRuntime` in a special debug